learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 ### Wrapping Up

-That covers all the properties of flexbox, but feel free to continue to practice with various propoerty settings.
+That covers all the properties of flexbox, but feel free to continue to practice with various settings.
 It is possible to use flexbox to create very unique page layouts, recreate some of the awesome modern layouts we see (i.g. the dynamic columns you see on [pinterest.com](pinterest.com)), or just add a little more responsiveness to make your site look good regardless of